-(1) See "Segment Analysis" above in this MD&A for a reconciliation of operating income (GAAP measure) to adjusted operating income for the Health Services segment, which represents the Company's principal measure of segment performance.
+(2) See "Segment Analysis" above in this MD&A for a reconciliation of operating income (GAAP measure) to adjusted operating income for the Health Services segment, which represents the Company's principal measure of segment performance.

-(2) Pharmacy network revenues relate to claims filled at retail and specialty retail pharmacies, including the Company's retail pharmacies and LTC pharmacies.
-Effective January 1, 2023, pharmacy network revenues also include activity associated with Maintenance Choice, which permits eligible client plan members to fill their maintenance prescriptions through mail order delivery or at a CVS pharmacy retail store for the same price as mail order.
-Maintenance Choice activity was previously reflected in mail & specialty revenues.
-Segment financial information has been revised to reflect these changes.
+(3) Pharmacy network revenues relate to claims filled at retail and specialty retail pharmacies, including the Company's retail pharmacies and LTC pharmacies, as well as activity associated with Maintenance Choice, which permits eligible client plan members to fill their maintenance prescriptions through mail order delivery or at a CVS pharmacy retail store for the same price as mail order.

-(3) Mail & specialty revenues relate to specialty mail claims inclusive of Specialty Connect[®] claims picked up at a retail pharmacy, as well as mail order and specialty claims fulfilled by the Pharmacy & Consumer Wellness segment.
-Effective January 1, 2023, mail & specialty revenues exclude Maintenance Choice activity, which is now reported within pharmacy network revenues.
-Segment financial information has been revised to reflect these changes.
+(4) Mail & specialty revenues relate to specialty mail claims inclusive of Specialty Connect® claims picked up at a retail pharmacy, as well as mail order and specialty claims fulfilled by the Pharmacy & Consumer Wellness segment.

-(4) Includes an adjustment to convert 90-day prescriptions to the equivalent of three 30-day prescriptions.
+(5) Includes an adjustment to convert 90-day prescriptions to the equivalent of three 30-day prescriptions.
 This adjustment reflects the fact that these prescriptions include approximately three times the amount of product days supplied compared to a normal prescription.